Berrios struggles as White Sox end three-game skid with 5-2 win over Blue Jays

 - Oops!Something went wrong.Please try again later.

+TORONTO — A poor start by Jose Berrios put the Toronto Blue Jays in an early hole Tuesday night.
+A lack of clutch hitting later in the game proved just as costly.

-TORONTO — Jose Abreu homered in Chicago's four-run first inning as the White Sox ended a three-game losing skid with a 5-2 victory over the Toronto Blue Jays on Tuesday night.
+Jose Abreu homered in Chicago's four-run first inning and the White Sox held off two late-inning threats in a 5-2 win over the Blue Jays at Rogers Centre.

-Luis Robert scored twice as the White Sox (73-54) used an 18-hit attack to hand the Blue Jays (65-59) their eighth loss in 11 games.
-Corey Dickerson hit a solo homer for Toronto.

-Chicago's Dylan Cease (10-6) allowed four hits over seven innings while Toronto starter Jose Berrios (8-7) struggled from the outset on a warm evening at Rogers Centre.
+"When you're struggling to score runs, it is tough," Toronto manager Charlie Montoyo said of trying to overcome an early deficit.
+"But one thing about this team is they don't quit.
+They're facing good pitching and we were in the game until the end."

+The Blue Jays gave up a season-high 18 hits but still sent the potential tying run to the plate in the eighth and ninth innings.
+Reliever Liam Hendriks got out of both jams to help end Chicago's three-game losing skid and send Toronto (65-59) to its eighth loss in 11 games.

 Danny Mendick added an RBI double before Berrios fanned No. 9 hitter Zack Collins to end his 33-pitch frame.
 Berrios lasted just two more innings before being replaced by Trent Thornton.